-- Application and Infrastructure Standards and Conformance Applications or infrastructure components may not be configured in alignment with IT security and / or hardening standards, potentially creating opportunities for unauthorized or undocumented access and downstream business disruption or security events to occur.
-Internal Audit will review elevated risk applications and infrastructure components against IT security and hardening standards to validate compliance. - Employee Benefits An audit was performed during the implementation of the selfinsured benefits program at Citizens during 2018.
-The success of the process relies on key controls performed by vendors supporting the self-insured health plan, which could negatively impact the programs status if not working effectively.
-A follow-up audit is planned to assess the management of Citizens self-insured benefit programs specifically focusing on vendor involvement.
+- Application and Infrastructure Standards and Conformance Internal Audit will review elevated risk applications and infrastructure components against IT security and hardening standards to validate compliance. - Employee Benefits An audit was performed during the implementation of the selfinsured benefits program at Citizens during 2018.
+A follow-up audit is planned to assess the management of Citizens self-insured benefit programs specifically focusing on vendor involvement. - FMAP/Clearinghouse Re-imagined Project Citizens' Policy Eligibility Re-Imagined is a proposed concept to combine the current Clearinghouse and FMAP capabilities into a comprehensive solution that provides the consumer with available options for coverage outside of Citizens.
+Internal Audit will participate as the project evolves and provide process and control advice. - Litigation Management System Implementation A new Litigation Management System is being procured in 2021 for implementation in 2022.
+Internal Audit will participate on the project team and provide process, risk, and controls advice for the implementation of the Claims Litigation Management System.

-- FMAP/Clearinghouse Re-imagined Project Citizens' Policy Eligibility Re-Imagined is a proposed concept to combine the current Clearinghouse and FMAP capabilities into a comprehensive solution that provides the consumer with available options for coverage outside of Citizens while enhancing Citizens' ability to validate eligibility under current rules and eligibility statutes.
-The future workflow objective is to simplify the experience.
-Internal Audit will participate as the project evolves and provide process and control advice. - Litigation Management System Implementation The current application, Acuity, is a System as a Service (SaaS) based software solution used by both Citizens' internal staff and outside counsel to facilitate the management of all activity on legal matters.
-A new Litigation Management System is being procured in 2021 for implementation in 2022.
-Internal Audit will participate on the project team and provide process, risk, and controls advice for the implementation of the Claims Litigation Management System. - Managed Repair Program The Managed Repair Program (MRP) is a customer focused turnkey service that returns the customers' property to pre-loss condition and helps reduce the rising cost of water loss litigation.
-In 2018, Internal Audit conducted an audit to assess the readiness, adequacy, and effectiveness of the MRP process including oversight of the end-to-end process, and vendor performance and capacity.
-While the audit included some aspects of the limited product changes it was a limited review due to a minimal claims volume.
-A more comprehensive review of product revisions and process efficiency will be performed with this engagement. - Underwriting Quality Assurance Personal lines underwriting processes new business submissions and policy change updates for key elements including coverage eligibility, insurability, risk characteristics, loss history and other required underwriting documentation.
-The personal lines underwriting quality assurance program is intended to provide a review of the personal lines underwriting tasks in accordance with procedures.
-Due to the challenges in the Florida Market, Citizens experienced significant growth of personal lines policies and increased staffing.
+- Managed Repair Program In 2018, Internal Audit conducted an audit to assess the readiness, adequacy, and effectiveness of the MRP process including oversight of the end-to-end process, and vendor performance and capacity.
+A more comprehensive review of product revisions and process efficiency will be performed with this engagement. - Underwriting Quality Assurance The personal lines underwriting quality assurance program is intended to provide a review of the PL underwriting tasks in accordance with procedures.
 Internal Audit will evaluate the effectiveness and adequacy of key business processes and control functions related to the personal lines underwriting Quality Assurance review process. - Vendor Invoicing Software Claims Management will be implementing Vendor Invoicing Software (VIP), an integrated vendor invoice submission software.
 VIP Software is a cloud-based SaaS platform that automates invoicing processes and will replace the current manual processes for claims vendor invoices, ensuring consistency and compliance with contractual requirements.
-A pilot implementation phase is targeted for the fourth quarter of 2021, and it is expected that all additional living expense invoices will be handled through this platform before the 2022 hurricane season.
 Internal Audit will provide advisory services in support of the implementation of VIP Software to ensure automation provides timely and accurate payments.